 - Food: Depending on your child’s allergies and what meals are served, you might furnish safe chips, a frozen pizza and disposable baking sheet, a special cupcake, etc. Breakfast can be tricky, especially since doughnuts are a popular sleepover breakfast.
 Consider taking along individually wrapped homemade muffins.
 I’ve also sent cereal and rice milk.

 - Toiletries: While I have no evidence that either of my sons ever brushed their teeth at a sleepover, I send a toothbrush, toothpaste and paper cup.
-The toothbrush is labeled with my son’s name, and he’s reminded to use the disposable cup (rather than one in the bathroom).
+The toothbrush is labeled with my son’s name, and he was reminded to use the disposable cup (rather than one in the bathroom).
 I put these in a clear, Ziploc bag labeled with my son’s name.

 - Wipes: Use pre-moistened wipes for a quick wash after playing outside, with pets and before eating.